WillKWL/2023_IMI_BIGDataAIHUB/README.md

 ### Task 3

-- Data = same as Task 2 + directed payments between customers (graph)
+- Data = same as Task 2 + directed payments between customers (graph data of nodes and links)
 - Ask = enhance task 2 models by using client connections to either:
   - Extract new features
-  - Fit graph models directly
+  - Develop graph models
   - Visualize interesting networks
 - More details about our code implementation and discussion of our results
   - [Task 3 README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task3)